 Inspecting my drawing from seven years ago, I see more than I consciously knew at the time.
 I had connected the Green Man as cycling nature and Daphne as poetic inspiration by painting vines and branches emerging from the feminine spiral on my tongue.

-Nature’s healing and the green inspiration of words joined forces to help me move toward a new life.
+Nature’s healing and the inspiration of Rilke’s poetry joined forces to help me move toward a new life.